CIRTL at Columbia

 Who is CIRTL for?

-CIRTL offerings are intended for graduate students and postdocs in STEM and Social Science disciplines who are interested in enhancing excellence in undergraduate education through the development of a national faculty committed to implementing and advancing effective teaching practices for diverse learners as part of successful and varied professional careers.
-Though the Network emphasizes its role in preparing future faculty, faculty new to teaching would benefit from CIRTL as well.
+CIRTL’s mission is to enhance excellence in undergraduate education through the development of a national faculty committed to implementing and advancing effective teaching practices for diverse learners as part of successful and varied professional careers.
+Its founding focus was on improving STEM teaching in higher education, and many of its offerings remain tailored to STEM educators.
+Other offerings, however, engage and support participants from a broader array of disciplines.
+Though the Network emphasizes its role in preparing future faculty (graduate students, postdocs), faculty new to teaching can benefit from CIRTL as well.

 By engaging with online CIRTL resources, attending online and in-person workshops, and joining a local learning community, graduate students will: